Zeal5/chatApp/README.md

 ## Assumptions Made:
-    Signed In user can see all other registerd users Signed In user can start conversation with all other users
+    Signed In user can see all other registerd users Signed In user can start conversation with all other users User should only be allowed to send messages through a web interface while receiving and retrieving messages should be allowed through the REST API.

 ## CreateSuperUser: